 Why is food poverty increasing in the UK?

 Soaring prices are affecting household budgets, which means families are increasingly experiencing food insecurity.
-Food and non-alcoholic beverage prices rose by a record 13.3 per cent in the 12 months to December 2022, up from 12.4 per cent in November.
+Food and non-alcoholic beverage prices rose by 19.1 per cent in the 12 months to March 2023.
+The costs of staple items like bread, cheese and milk have skyrocketed.

 Experts also point to local authority budget cuts and a failing welfare safety net as a major driver of food bank use, with the five-week wait for universal credit, the two-child limit and the benefit cap among some of the policies trapping people in poverty.

 And the no recourse to public funds policy, which stops people accessing benefits or any help from the state due to their immigration status, is also at the root of the crisis for many people in the UK.

 People who are already struggling are most likely to be affected by food poverty.
-Over half of households on universal credit have experienced food insecurity in the past month, according to the Food Foundation.
+Over half of households on universal credit experienced food insecurity in January 2023, according to the Food Foundation.

 Non-white ethnic groups are more likely to be food insecure than white ethnic groups (27.9 per cent in comparison to 18.2 per cent), according to the latest Food Foundation statistics.

 Where is food poverty worst?

-According to the Food Foundation, food poverty is currently worst in the north east of the country – where 27.8 per cent of residents faced difficulties affording food in the last month.
+According to the Food Foundation, food poverty is worst in the north east of the country – where 27.8 per cent of residents faced difficulties affording food in September 2022.
 Scotland also has high levels of food poverty at 24.2 per cent, while Northern Ireland reports levels at 22.4 per cent.